 Any business which grows large enough will need to start thinking about how they introduce their hires to the ways they work.
 Many companies assume pitching a powerful culture will attract great candidates who will work hard no matter what, and that the rest will take care of itself.
 This is unfortunately not the case.
 Companies need to create better programs for onboarding new employees if they want to make great hires and keep them too.
-Here are some of the most important things companies can learn when putting together their onboarding programs.
+Here are some of the most important things companies can learn when putting together their employee onboarding programs.

 1. Bad Onboarding Can Lead to High Turnover